swookiee/swookiee.github.io/README.md

 ## Todos
  * provide rpm, deb and other packages
- * Introduce Simple Configuration API
+ * support more JVM languages
- * Support more JVM languages
+ * documentation and samples

 ## Thanks
 Many thanks to Intuit Data Services for the support!